 Once you have arrived in Agra you will have some free time until mid afternoon, when you head further along the banks of the river Yamuna to visit Agra Fort.
 It was from here that the Moghul Empire was ruled and you spend some time exploring the nooks and crannies within.
 From the top of the fort you can glimpse the Taj Mahal across the river and even from this distance it is an impressive sight.

-Raj Mahal Palace or similar - 1 night (B)
+Raj Mahal hotel or similar - Breakfast included

 Taj Mahal & Ranthambore